-Contrary to popular belief, blogging isn’t all free beauty products and sipping champagne at fancy events.
-Nobody discusses the less glamorous side of things like having to write and edit photos till 4am, never being able to switch off from work even while you’re on holiday, and let’s not forget the tech malfunctions.
+Contrary to popular belief, working in fashion and digital content isn’t all free beauty products and sipping champagne at fancy events.
+Nobody discusses the less glamorous side of things like having to write and edit photos till 4am because you have a deadline, never being able to switch off from work even while you’re on holiday and let’s not forget the tech malfunctions.
 OH, the tech malfunctions!
-If I had a penny for every time a memory card was corrupted, a laptop crashed, a camera battery died or a phone packed up before it was backed up, I’d be giving Beyoncé a run for her money right now (except that Beyoncé would never have a corrupt SD card.
-Can you imagine?!
-L-O-freaking-L!)
+If I had a penny for every time a memory card was corrupted, a laptop crashed, a camera battery died or a phone packed up before it was backed up, I’d be giving Beyoncé a run for her money right now (except that Beyoncé would never have a corrupt SD card).

-True to form, my phone decided to develop a very sexy neon pink line right through the centre of the screen, and it was getting increasingly difficult to work around it.
+True to form, my phone decided to develop a hot pink line right through the centre of the screen, and it was getting increasingly difficult to work around it.
 So I decided to take it in to the Apple store for a little TLC.
 Since it was under warranty, I was expecting them to give me a new phone straight away.
 However, they decided that it was best to replace the screen instead, which would “take about three hours or so”, I was told, casually.
 Uh, sorry?
 That was three whole hours of my day without a phone I had NOT anticipated at all.
 What on earth was I meant to do with myself without a phone?
 I mean, just the thought was positively ludicrous!
-This man had to be joking, right?
+I had a very important deadline that day and I always take them seriously This man had to be joking, right?
 Right?

 He wasn’t.
 Reluctantly I handed my whole life over to a stranger who clearly wasn’t of sane mind, and wondered out of the store more than a little bewildered.
-“Don’t panic, Nush.
-Don’t panic.
+“Don’t panic.
+Do NOT panic.
 You’ve totally got this.
-You’re not addicted to your phone or anything.
+You’re not addicted to your phone.
 You’re perfectly capable of spending three hours by yourself.”
 My pep talk game was strong, but the truth was, I had a phone addiction and I knew it.
-Like most millennials, I relied on my phone for everything, starting with my banking and ending with my social life.
-Which is why I took a deep breath, collectected myself and took this on as challenge to see what I could do and how I got on without a phone.
+Like most millennials, I relied on my phone for everything, starting with my work – the most important.
+Its how I pay my bills.
+Which leads me to my banking and also my social life.
+Which is why I took a deep breath, collected myself and took this on as a challenge to see what I could do and how I got on without a phone.
 The real kicker was that I was trying not to shop very much, so staying far away from Primark when I had 3hrs+ to kill in town would be a real challenge.
 Especially when they stocked the brown teddy coat of my dreams.
 Anyway, here’s how I got on:

 I Realized I was Well and Truly Alone

 Sure, I may have been standing in the middle of the Arndale Centre at lunchtime, but for the first time in a long time, I felt alone.
 Normally, I’d have been able to text friends who live in the area to meet me for a coffee, but my phone was taken from me before I had a chance to moan to the group chat or post on Instagram stories about the fact that I was going to be AWOL for a whole three hours.
-Not having that connection to James, my friends and my followers felt completely alien to me.
+Not having that connection to, my friends, family, husband or Instagram followers felt completely alien to me.

 There Was No Going Home